China reports first death from mystery pneumonia outbreak

 China has entered its annual Lunar New Year holiday travel rush, raising concerns about the mass movement of people serving as a vector for the pathogen.

-In the world's largest annual human migration, hundreds of millions will pack together on trains, buses and planes for the festival in late January.
+In the world's largest annual human migration, hundreds of millions will pack into trains, buses and planes to travel for the festival in late January.

 China has not announced any travel restrictions.

-Hong Kong authorities said on Saturday that the number of people who have been hospitalised with flu-like symptoms in recent days after travelling to Wuhan had grown to 60, including seven new cases since Friday.
+Hong Kong authorities said on Saturday that the number of people hospitalised with flu-like symptoms in recent days after travelling to Wuhan had grown to 60, including seven new cases since Friday.

+The outbreak has caused alarm due to the link to SARS, which killed 349 people in mainland China and another 299 in Hong Kong more than a decade ago

 Forty-six of that total, however, have already been discharged.
 None have yet been diagnosed with the new coronavirus.